Contact

 To translate this page into your preferred language, click the Google Translate icon in the top-right menu and select your desired language.

-Our male fertility clinic at Queen Charlotte’s & Chelsea Hospital helps to diagnose and treat the causes of male infertility.
+Our reproductive endocrinology clinic St Mary’s Hospital helps to diagnose and treat the causes of male infertility and other male reproductive disorders.

-This clinic offers a unique service for London and is run in conjunction with consultant colleagues specialising in all aspects of IVF and reproductive physiology.
-Some conditions causing male infertility are correctable by surgical means, and sometimes we are able to find sperm by surgical exploration.
+This clinic offers a unique service for London and is run in conjunction with consultant colleagues specialising in all aspects of IVF and reproductive science.

 Conditions and treatments